hl037/quantpos/README.md

 To do a real FLIP animation, you would generally get the current position of the element (`gm1 = getGlobalMat(el)`), move your element in the DOM to its finale location, and retrieve its (new) current location (`m2 = getMat(el)`).
 Then compute the matrix for the original position (`m1 = toLocal(el, gm1`).
 Finally, pass to your favorite animation framework `m1` and `m2` ans the start and final value of your animation.

+## Example

+I used this repository to test the code.
+You can look at it for an example... https://github.com/hl037/quantpos-test